WildGums/Orc.FileAssociation/README.md

 ![Version](https://img.shields.io/nuget/v/orc.fileassociation.svg)
 ![Pre-release version](https://img.shields.io/nuget/vpre/orc.fileassociation.svg)

 Makes it easy to associate files with your application.
-This library does not require elevation, it only applies the file association for the current user.

 # Quick introduction

 Using this library is easy.
-You need to register the app, the let the user associate files with it.
+You need to register the app, then let the user associate files with it. **This library does not require elevation, it only applies the file association for the current user.**

 ## Application registration